jerryjappinen/Servant/sites/home/technical-docs/theme-packages/urls-in-stylesheets.md

 # URLs in stylesheets

 URL calues used in CSS are manipulated so that they point to the right place on the final page with a single merged stylesheet file.
+URLs work in the same manner in both site and theme packages.

 Here are some examples of how the URLs will change.

+### Absolute URLs

+Absolute URLs will not be touched.